greenstick/bootstrapping-package-management-on-exacloud/README.md

 Are you reaching for an interactive session on the child node?
 That's great, but not so fast!
 We'll actually be installing Linuxbrew on the head node.
 However, before doing so, it's worth explaining the rationale behind why we'll be using the head node (because it's an exception to a general rule of thumb when using any cluster computer: Always do your computing on a child node):
 * Ruby is not available on the child nodes and is required to install Linuxbrew.
 * The head node is designed to handle a degree of network traffic; the linuxbrew package is a small (~1MB) and a one time installation requiring no significant system resources (i.e. compilation).
-* This quick network request is less resource intensive than downloading and installing Ruby (which, given the average ExaCloud user, is unlikely be used outside of this guide).
+* This quick network request is less resource intensive than downloading and installing Ruby (which, given the average ExaCloud user, is unlikely to be used outside of this guide anyway).

 So, to install Linuxbrew, copy the command below:
 ```